Super-exponential endogenous bubbles in an equilibrium model of rational and noise traders: Set-up of the model of an economy made of rational and of noise investors

 The simplest functions satisfying (\ref{hwryyhwtb2t}) are the linear expressions\footnote{Another possibility that is not further explored in this paper consists of employing the hyperbolic tangent: $p^\pm(s,H) = \frac 1 2 \left[ 1 \mp \kappa / p \tanh(s + H) \right]$.
 These transition probabilities correspond to the Glauber transition rates of an ensemble of spins on a fully connected graph with equal interaction strengths, see for example Harras et al. (2012).}

 This defines two parameters $p$ and $\kappa$, chosen sufficiently small such that $p^-(s,H)$ and $p^+(s,H)$ remain between $0$ and $1$.
 The positive parameter $p$ controls the average holding time of the positions in the absence of any other influence.
 In other words, a position will last typically $\sim 2/p$ time steps in the absence of social imitation and momentum influence.
 The parameter $\kappa$ quantifies the strength of social interactions and of momentum trading.
+Instead of $\kappa$, one could use two parameters for the opinion index and momentum, respectively.
+For the sake of parsimony we will only work with one parameter treating $s$ and $H$ symmetrically.
 For instance, for $\kappa>0$, if there is already a majority of agents holding the risky asset and/or if its price has been increasing recently, then the probability for noise traders holding the risk-free asset to shift to the risky asset is increased and the probability for the noise traders who are already invested to sell their risky asset is decreased.
 The reverse holds for $\kappa <0$, which describes ``contrarian'' traders.
 In the sequel, we will only consider the case $\kappa>0$, which describes imitative and trend-following agents.
 Generalizations to allow for additional heterogeneous beliefs, involving mixtures as well as adaptive imitative and contrarian agents, is left for other communications.
 In this spirit, let us mention that Corcos et al. (2002) have introduced a simple model of imitative agents who turn contrarian when the proportion of herding agents is too large, which generates chaotic price dynamics.

 Putting expressions (\ref{rhopmexpr}) in (\ref{etameanvar}) yields